 • Reheating: To reheat, add leftovers to the pot with a splash of broth or water and reheat on low while covered, stirring a few times.
 Basically you want food to steam through.

-• If you like soft broccoli: If you like soft cooked broccoli, add it 3 minutes earlier or use frozen broccoli.
+• If you like soft broccoli: Add it 3 minutes earlier or use frozen broccoli.
 I like broccoli firm and this is what this recipe is.

 Nutrition